Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 ## Deploy the solution

 This solution uses the Azure Dev CLI to set up Azure services and deploy the code.
+Deploying the code requires the creation of Azure services, configuration of permissions,and creating Azure AD App Registrations.
 [Follow the implementation guidelines](implementation.md) to deploy the code to Azure and local development.

 ## Components